ruuddejong-altran/python-c-cpp/docs/example_4.md

 and the entity accepting the callback would most likely be a class instance.

-For real-life C++ applications we would therefore most likely already have C++ classes that we can inherit from, so we would not have to create our own.
+For real-life C++ applications we would therefore probably already have C++ classes that we can inherit from, so we would not have to create our own.
 And if we would use a method call for the callbacks,